exercism/javascript/concepts/null-undefined/about.md

 ## Optional Chaining

 As mentioned above, accessing a non-existent key in an object returns `undefined` in JavaScript.
-However if you try to retrieve a nested value and the parent key does not exist, the evaluation of the nested key is performed on `undefined` and leads to `TypeError: Cannot read property ... of undefined`.
+However, if you try to retrieve a nested value and the parent key does not exist, the evaluation of the nested key is performed on `undefined` and leads to `TypeError: Cannot read property ... of undefined`.
 Theoretically, you would always need to check the parent key exists before you can try to retrieve the nested key.
 This was often done with the AND operator `&&` but for deeply nested values this leads to very lengthy expressions.